tools-study/journal/drafts/draft_12.md

 A central lesson of the past five years is that these hallmarks are not independent.
 Cellular senescence drives chronic inflammation via the senescence-associated secretory phenotype (SASP) (PMID: 38654098).
 Mitochondrial dysfunction amplifies genomic instability through reactive oxygen species (ROS)-mediated DNA damage (PMID: 21307849).
 Stem cell exhaustion follows from the cumulative burden of somatic mutations and niche deterioration (PMID: 32669714).
 This interconnection implies that single-target interventions will yield diminishing returns, and that systems-level approaches are necessary for meaningful rejuvenation.

 This paper examines six frontiers where the biology has matured sufficiently to support translational engineering.
-We deliberately exclude topics covered in depth in prior analyses.
-Each section identifies the most promising research directions ranked by likelihood of clinical translation and impact on human health.
+We deliberately exclude topics covered in prior analyses.
+Each section identifies promising research directions ranked by likelihood of clinical translation and impact on human health.

 ---